 The Release Train (the plan of how parts integrate into the product as a whole) is visible to everyone, facilitating planning and awareness of where things are.

-...information drives product development and it is essential for everyone involved in developing a product to have the right information and the same information whenever they need it.
-Development Teams and the organizations that they work in comprise individuals who capture, interpret and distribute this information but may not distribute the information broadly enough or as often as needed.
+...information drives product development, and it is essential for everyone involved in developing a product to have the right information and the same information whenever they need it.
+Development Teams and the organizations in which they work comprise individuals who capture, interpret, and distribute this information, but may not distribute the information broadly enough or as often as needed.

 ✥ ✥ ✥